trankov/pytermcss/readme.md

 Colors could be applied to foreground and to background of string.
 Both colors may belong to different palettes at the same case.

 This library supports all palettes, with two methods for 16-color and three methods for 256 and RGB.
 Two methods are for foreground and background.
-They take only one parameter for you can use different palettes at the same style.
-And third method takes foreground and background parameters together.
+They get only one parameter for you can use different palettes at the same style.
+And third method gets foreground and background parameters together.
 But both must be in the same palette.

 #### 16-colors palette:
  - `color(color_code: int)`
  - `colors(*args)`

-Actually, you can use only `colors` method, as it itakes any number of arguments, but using only first and second (if given).
+Actually, you can use only `colors` method, as it takes any number of arguments, but using only first and second (if given).
 Foreground and background values for 16-colors palette has different numeric codes, so you can pass it in any оrder.

 Colors predefined constants keeping in `css` class, so you can invoke them as arguments.